chrisbolman/percolate-content-marketing-process/README.md

 #####Due Date / Deadline
 By when does this project neeed to be completed?
 What are different flights or phases?

+#####Additional Notes (Optional Additional Requirements and/or Inspiration)
+If there are specific items that need to be completed (i.e., three 600x315 Facebook ads), include specs for those requirements here.
+If you're drawing inspiration from other sources or examples, include those here as well for guidance.
+Note any budget guidance, caps, or limitations.

 You can download a PDF brief template [here](https://learn.percolate.com/how-to-build-a-creative-brief/) [*note: gated download*]

 ## Step 2 - Proposal